netgloo/benjamin/readme.md

 Also, you should avoid to use names already used inside the `/public` folder.
 For example, if you have the folder `public/images` containing your images, you can't create a view named `images.blade.php`.
 <!--since at the url `http://example.com/images` will be served the `images` folder inside `public` and the view will be shadowed and never available. -->

-To be correctly served with Benjamin, each view must follow the page structure described [below](#page-structure).
+To be correctly served with Benjamin, each view must follow the page structure described [next](#page-structure).

 #### Page Structure